SwagMasterG/2B-potattle/README.md

 # Potattle

 ## Description
-Grow your potato empire from bags of chips to potato generators.
+Potattle is a clicker game where you click to grow your potato empire from bags of chips to potato generators.
 Compete against your friends to have the largest potato empire ever.
 Click to earn potatoes then invest in future and not so future technologies.
 Good luck and welcome to the world of Pottatle.
 <!--
 ## FAQs